lycheeverse/lycheeverse.github.io/rate-limits.md

 #### Cache the results

-If the `--cache` flag is used, this can also help to reduce the amount of calls that are send to a page because only links that exceed the cache age are queried again.
+If the `--cache` flag is used, this can also help to reduce the amount of calls that are sent to a page because only links that exceed the cache age are queried again.
 This value can be adjusted with `--max-cache-age`, e.g. `12h`.